 Insider threats are especially troubling because they involve someone who is trusted or has privileged access rights to your organization’s data.
 Moreover, all organizations are vulnerable to such threats, moreso if they work with valuable or sensitive data related to healthcare, finances, and the like.

 Physical Theft by Employees

 Employees have physical access to a range of devices and equipment.
-Occasionally, they claim that a device was lost when they stole it.
-At other times, a departing employee may not return a company device because “no one asked me to.”
+Occasionally they claim that a device was lost when they stole it.
+Sometimes a departing employee may not return a company device because “no one asked me to.”